things-to-do

 10. Malaga Beaches

 Malaga has 15 beaches within city limits.
-Here are our favourites (read our complete guide to the best beaches in Málaga):
+Read our complete guide to the best beaches in Malaga for more.

-• Beaches are public in Spain; it's legal to bring your own food and drinks
+Morning visits mean fewer crowds and calmer seas.
+Try espeto grilled over olive-wood fires at El Tintero.
+Beaches are public in Spain, so it's legal to bring your own food and drinks.

 Unusual Things to Do in Malaga

 Beyond cathedrals and coastlines, Malaga reveals a quirky, creative side.
-Here's your off-the-beaten-track guide to experiences that locals love and most tourists miss.
+These are the off-the-beaten-track experiences that locals love and most tourists miss.
 For more ideas, check out our full guide to unusual things to do in Malaga.

 11. Street Art in Soho and Lagunillas